 Throughout your training you will also have supervision that will be related to your placements.
 This is not the same as personal therapy.
-Although images may be produced and feelings may be discussed.
 This work is specifically to support you, in relation to the individuals you are working with.
 Anything directly related to your placement, issues with client's etc should be discussed with your supervisor.
 Personal therapy is about you- not your clients.

 There are several reasons why personal therapy is a component of the training course- I have provided a brief outline below.

 Each and every person has their own unique past and experience that has formed the lens they see through.
 Along the journey this lens becomes obscured by preconceptions, misconceptions, judgements and prejudices.
 We may 'project' on to people what we see them as- without any basis for this.
 You are not an exception to this.

 As someone training to be responsible for the mental well being of others, you have to be robust enough to manage and contain your feelings stirred up by the people you work with, the actual matter being attended to, or the process of the work .
 This is where it can become complicated.
 At times, some of your feelings may become confused with that of the person/people you are working with.
 This is known as 'transference'.
 To further complicate matters there may be a 'counter transference' response to this transference.
 Personal therapy helps you to understand the way you relate to others and how this is is not as conscious as you may believe.

 Individuals may find their way into art therapy without ever examining their motives for this, therapists are sometimes 'wounded healers'.
 Training therapy can help you to look at your motivation and your shadow side.
 As well as support you should the going get tough.
 If fully participated in, it can be a life changing experience.

 Art therapy provides a safe boundaried space to help you to explore your feelings and emotions

 Help you examine particular motivations, or help you to view things differently.

 Provide a space to explore any personal difficulties you may be struggling with, past or present.